-An open letter to all of our runners: Thank you for participating in the 2016 Idaho Trail Ultra Series.
-After our FIFTH! year, by now we know just how great you are, and how amazing the running community in Idaho is…but we REMAIN humbled by the outpouring of support from the runners, volunteers, sponsors, and even the government agencies.
-Our success is your success.
-We are continually looking at what we can do to create variety and provide new opportunities, and the 2017 season again showcases that freshness.
-We genuinely appreciate each and every runner who ran in one race or six in 2016.
-See you back in 2017!
+An open letter to all of our runners: Thank you for participating in the 2021 Idaho Trail Ultra Series.
+We know just how great you are, and how amazing the running community in Idaho is…but we REMAIN humbled by the outpouring of support from the runners, volunteers, sponsors, and even the government agencies.
+The year of 2020 was challenging and due to COVID-19 many races were cancelled.
+We are back in 2021.

 - Requirements to Complete the Series